 For many patients, my anaesthetist will discuss the option of using a ‘nerve block’ to help reduce your pain levels in the time just after surgery.
-This is a procedure undertaken where the anaesthetist injects long-acting local anaesthetic to the nerves supplying the upper limb using ultrasound guidance.
+This is a procedure undertaken where the anaesthetist injects a long-acting local anaesthetic to the nerves supplying the upper limb using ultrasound guidance.
 This procedure eliminates or greatly reduces pain in the first 12-24 hours after surgery, and is very helpful in maintaining your comfort levels in the early post-operative period.
 There’s no absolute need to have the nerve block, and my anaesthetist will discuss the option of this with you prior to surgery.

-Rotator Cuff Repair: Driving
+Rotator cuff repair: Driving

-ou should not be driving whilst still wearing a sling.
+You should not be driving whilst still wearing a sling.
 You need to be able to independently control your shoulder and upper limb before driving.
 In general, expect a 6-week period of not driving after your operation.

-Rotator Cuff Repair: Return to Work
+Rotator cuff repair: Return to work

 I would advise taking at least the first two weeks after surgery off.
 For those doing heavy work, return to work can be between 6 and 12 weeks, depending on work requirements.

-Rotator Cuff Repair: Problems
+Rotator cuff repair: Problems

 Superficial infection is not very common but can happen.
-It usually presents as redness and increased tenderness of the skin aound the surgical wound, and generally resolves with a short course of oral antibiotics.
+It usually presents as redness and increased tenderness of the skin around the surgical wound, and generally resolves with a short course of oral antibiotics.

 Deep infection is rare.
-This usually presents between 5-10 days post-operatively, with increasing pain, increased swelling and marked decrease in your range of movement.
+This usually presents between 5-10 days post-operatively, with increasing pain, increased swelling and a marked decrease in your range of movement.
 If joint infection does occur you will need admission to hospital with washing out of the shoulder and intravenous antibiotics commenced as soon as possible.

 If you are concerned about an infection, please contact me as soon as possible.
 During business hours the best point of contact is via my assistant on 08 9212 4292.
 After hours, please contact the hospital where you had your surgery, and ask them to contact me.
-Failing this, present to your nearest Emergency Department for assessment.
+Failing this, go to your nearest Emergency Department for assessment.

 Stiffness All shoulders undergoing surgery will feel somewhat stiff in the first 6-12 weeks after surgery.
 Occasionally, patients develop ‘frozen shoulder,’ which can make the stiffness quite marked.
 This is generally a self-limiting problem and often resolves with time and gentle physiotherapy.
 Rarely, I might suggest a manipulation or a further arthroscopic procedure to release the shoulder capsule if stiffness is severe.

-Nerve Damage is possible with any surgery around the shoulder, although the overall risk is low and permanent injury to nerves is rare.
+Nerve damage is possible with any surgery around the shoulder, although the overall risk is low and permanent injury to nerves is rare.
 It is often temporary (neuropraxia) and partial or full recovery can be expected with time.

-Re-Injury is unusual in the early post-operative period, though is not unheard of.
+Re-injury is unusual in the early post-operative period, though is not unheard of.
 Please contact the rooms if you have any concerns and we can organise a review.